Koruption/journey-maker/README.md

 // pass in the desired parser
 const engine = new JourneyEngine(new YAMLQuestionParser())

-// configure the engine w/questions from parsed question await engine.questions.configure('questions')
+// configure the engine w/questions from parsed file await engine.questions.configure('questions')
 ```